ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/terragrunt_Basic_operations/README.md

 terragrunt -help
 ```

-- Add any subcommand to terragrunt -help to learn more about what it does and available options.
+- Add any subcommand to terragrunt -help to learn more about what it does and the available options.

 ```bash
 terragrunt apply -help